 - YO the hook and pull back through all three loops on the hook.

-Sometimes in crochet patterns, you will see it abbreviated using the letters “HDC.”
-So, if you’ve ever wondered what HDC stands for when reading crochet patterns now, you know that it means half double crochet!
-Also, in the US, it’s called half double crochet.
+Remember: sometimes in crochet patterns, you’ll see it abbreviated as “HDC.”
+This always means Half Double Crochet.
+So, if you’ve ever wondered what HDC stands for when reading crochet patterns, now you know!
+Also, this is only a US term.
 In the UK, it’s called a half treble crochet.
 So, you’ll need to keep that in mind when you are looking through patterns.

-Or take a look at our collection of patterns using the half double crochet to see if there is a blanket, scarf or more that you may want to crochet.
+Or take a look at our collection of patterns using the half double crochet to see if there is a blanket, scarf or something else that catches your eye.

 Skill Level: Basic